 - Operation of the vapor extraction system;

-- Sampling and analysis necessary to monitor system effectiveness and remediation
+- Sampling and analysis necessary to monitor system effectiveness and remediation progress; and

 - Monitoring to ensure operations are protective of human health.